Prachurja-Saha/JavaScript-Basic/Document/css.md

       what display does -> changing the character i.e if it is block we can change to inline, viceversa

-   - `flex`: Used in flexbox layouts for flexible box layouts. make block horizonatal
+   - `flex`: Used in flexbox layouts for flexible box layouts. make block horizonatal , flex-wrap -> responsive, flex=1,2-> ratio it will take entire parent block

    - `grid`: Defines grid-based layouts. ***

-   - `position`: Controls the positioning of elements (static, relative, absolute, fixed). absolute -> will remove that block from parent block
+   - `position`: Controls the positioning of elements (static, relative, absolute, fixed). static -> default fixed -> fixed in one position -> need to provide width -> 100% relative -> we can change the position relative to its previous position absolute -> will remove that block from parent block  (using relative we can give boundary for absolute)

    - `float`: Allows elements to be placed side by side.